gregdferrell/course-fsw-p2-portfolio/README.md

-# Udacity Full Stack Web Developer Project 2: Project Portfolio
+# Project Portfolio: Udacity Nanodegree - Full Stack Web Developer Project 2
 The portfolio website is the second project in the Udacity Nanodegree: Full Stack Web Developer.

 It is a responsive website that shows a portfolio of projects created for the nano-degree.